Revelation 18: The fall of Babylon: the voice from heaven (18:4–20)

 The part records the words spoken by the voice from heaven referred in verse 4.

 New Testament scholar James Tabor believes that this passage is a reference to the eruption of Mount Vesuvius that destroyed Pompeii, and possibly even based on eyewitness accounts of the event.
 Similar to Pompeii, a city is destroyed by fire in one hour, with ships in port only able to watch in horror.
-In context, it threatens a similar event to Babylon (potentially really referring to Rome) that happened to Pompeii.Does Revelation Contain an Eyewitness Account of the Eruption of Mount Vesuvius?
+In context, it threatens a similar event to Babylon (potentially really referring to Rome) that happened to Pompeii.